CFHI Thomas Hall Scholars Program

-Award Details: Two students will be selected to receive a $1500 award that will go toward the program fee for a 4+ week CFHI Global Health Education Program that they complete between August and November 2018.
+Award Details: Two students will be selected to receive a $1500 award that will go toward the program fee for a 4+ week CFHI Global Health Education Program that they complete from December 2018 onwards.

 - Student currently enrolled in an undergraduate, graduate or post-graduate program